D. L. Lang: 2020-present

 In 2020 she was a featured act at the Solano County Virtual Fair, and judged the library's teen poetry competition.
 In 2021 she performed virtually for Poetry Flash and Point Arena Third Thursday Poetry.
 She also performed with Brice and Snyder at Alibi Bookshop, and for the Jewish Democrats of Solano County.
 In 2022 she performed for the AAUW, Solano County Library, San Francisco Public Library, a beat poetry festival at the Empress Theatre, the abortion rights group RiseUp4AbortionRights, the Beat Museum and LaborFest with the Revolutionary Poets Brigade, judged the Solano library's teen poetry competition, and appeared on the Rooted in Poetry podcast.
-She continues to perform poetry live on air at KZCT radio.
-In 2023 she performed at a labor protest against Elon Musk.
+In 2023 she performed at the Flyway Festival, Cordelia Library for Poetry Month, Vallejo Poetry Festival, Laborfest at the Tenderloin Museum, Revolution Books in Berkeley to support freeing Iranian political prisoners, and a labor protest against Elon Musk.
+In 2023 she was also one of ten winners of the Curbside Haiku contest in Tulsa, Oklahoma, and performed at the 2023 Woody Guthrie Folk Festival in Okemah, Oklahoma.
+Lang was a member of the committee to choose Snyder’s successors as poet laureate, and judged the Solano Library's teen poetry competition.